alexiob/umya_spreadsheet_ex/README.md

   - Create defined names for constants and formulas
   - List defined names in workbooks

+- **Data Organization & Analysis**
+  - Add auto filters to column headers for interactive filtering
+  - Enable/disable and manage auto filters in worksheets
+  - Query auto filter ranges and states
+  - Create worksheets with filtered views for easier data analysis

 - **Visual Elements**
   - Add images (PNG, JPEG)
   - Create charts (Line, Bar, Pie, and more)